forever9teen/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that adds two numbers.
+Write a function that prints a buffer.

-Prototype: char *infinite_add(char *n1, char *n2, char *r, int size_r);

-Where n1 and n2 are the two numbers

-r is the buffer that the function will use to store the result

-size_r is the buffer size

-The function returns a pointer to the result

-You can assume that you will always get positive numbers, or 0

-You can assume that there will be only digits in the strings n1 and n2

-n1 and n2 will never be empty

-If the result can not be stored in r the function must return 0
+Prototype: void print_buffer(char *b, int size);

+The function must print the content of size bytes of the buffer pointed by b

+The output should print 10 bytes per line

+Each line starts with the position of the first byte of the line in hexadecimal (8 chars), starting with 0

+Each line shows the hexadecimal content (2 chars) of the buffer, 2 bytes at a time, separated by a space

+Each line shows the content of the buffer.
+If the byte is a printable character, print the letter, if not, print .

+Each line ends with a new line \n

+If size is 0 or less, the output should be a new line only \n

+You are allowed to use the standard library

+The output should look like the following example, and formatted exactly the same way: